Pony brings back memories for woman suffering from Parkinson's

-“We didn’t ever show them,” Bud said.
+“We didn’t ever show them,” Bud said during the Tuesday, March 28, visit.
 “We took them to a few parades, though.”

 Their five children — three daughters and two sons — enjoyed that, he said.